North Platte River: River description

 Up in central north Colorado rests North Park (Colorado basin), a valley ringed by 12000 ft mountains.
-The headwaters of the river is essentially all of Jackson County, Colorado whose boundaries are the continental divide on the west and south and the mountain drainage peaks on the east—the north boundary is the state of Wyoming boundary.
-The rugged Rocky Mountains Continental Divide surrounding Jackson County have at least twelve peaks over 11000 ft in height.
+The headwaters of the river are essentially all of Jackson County, Colorado, whose boundaries are the continental divide on the west and south and the mountain drainage peaks on the east—the north boundary is the state of Wyoming boundary.
+The rugged Rocky Mountains Continental Divide surrounding Jackson County has at least twelve peaks over 11000 ft in height.
 These peaks include on the west: Mount Zirkel 12180 ft, Lost ranger Peak 11932 ft and Mount Ethel 11924 ft; on the south: Sheep Mountain 11819 ft and Parkview Mountain 12296 ft—whose waters on the south or east side drain into the North Platte River drainage.
 On the east are: Mount Nimbus 12706 ft, Mount Cumulus 12725 ft, Howard Mountain 12810 ft, Mount Cirrus 12797 ft, Mount Richthofen 12940 ft, Lead Mountain 12537 ft, North Diamond Peak 11852 ft and Clark Peak 12951 ft whose eastern slope waters drain into the North Platte River.